 My lecture draws upon the research behind From Smoke to Mirrors.
 Since the book came out, some of my predictions have come true.
 I’m more convinced than ever that climate-neutral petrol (gasoline) and diesel will be at least as affordable in the late 21st century as conventional fuels are today.
 And, if we do the right things in the very near future, New Zealand can certainly have the world’s cheapest climate-neutral petrol, diesel, and jet fuel.

-Click here to download the 2017 course notes
+Click here to download the prevoius course notes (February 2017)

 And here you can download some discussion notes for the tutorial.

 I've long suspected that climate-neutralising New Zealand's electricity supply won't be difficult.
 Some miserable naysayers say we'll have trouble satisfying peak demand.
 That shows a lack of imagination.

 A February 2013 analysis by three Canterbury-based engineers shows the way.
 Ian Mason and his colleagues crunched the numbers.
 Peak generating capacity won't be a problem.

 Their presentation clearly shows that New Zealand can build a fully climate-neutral power grid using existing well-proven technology.
 Download their presentation, Transitioning to a 100% renewable electricity system for New Zealand.

 Climate science shows a clear need to completely eliminate carbon dioxide emissions from burning fossil fuels.
 In 2012 I analysed the global liquid fuel situation.

 As with my local analysis (From Smoke to Mirrors), I focussed on worst case (or "marginal") fuel prices.
 I looked only at technologies that are capable of satisfying global demand, with good EROI.